maavumich/project0/README.md

 ## Topics Covered

 If this list looks imposing, don't let it frighten you.
-The author of this project likes tryharding and big words.
+We have broken down everything into bite-sized pieces.

 * How to terminal
 	* File-system navigation